Delgon95/rna_structure_aligner/README.md

 Binaries obtained from running `./build.sh` are required to run examples script.

+Note: The results can vary from run to run.
+The GEOS results should vary slightly at most as time limit is the only limiting factor here that can change if the search of the whole space was finished or now.
+The GENS result can differe more, positively and negatively, due to nondeterministic nature of metaheuristic algorithm and randomness.

 Visualization of example alignments done using PyMOL.

 Examples show model structure superimposed over target structure.